-Lynn and Sharon periodically visit the US and are able to visit congregations as their schedule allows.
-Email them to extend an invitation to speak with your congregation or organization.
+Lynn and Sharon are periodically in the United States and available to speak to congregations as their schedule permits.
+Email them to extend an invitation to visit your congregation or organization.

-They met in Juba, the city that now serves as South Sudan’s capital.
+They met in Juba, the city that now serves as South Sudan’s capital, in 1980.
 Lynn was on a short-term mission assignment when he met Sharon, the daughter of former PC(USA) mission co-workers Robb and Megs McLaughlin.

 Early in their marriage, Lynn and Sharon sensed a call to mission.
 They served in Tanzania from 1988 to 1994 with Eastern Mennonite Missions.
-Lynn was a construction supervisor and Sharon served in women’s ministry.
-“It wasn’t until the summer of 2013 that we felt God leading us back into some kind of mission work,” Lynn says.
+Lynn was a construction coordinator and Sharon served in women’s ministry.
+“It wasn’t until the summer of 2013 that we felt God leading us back into some kind of mission work,” Sharon says.

 Immediately prior to her current mission appointment, Sharon worked in food services with East Holmes Local Schools in Berlin, Ohio, for 17 years.
 She is a graduate of Hesston College in Hesston, Kansas.